wensley-rushing/opensees-gallery/content/en/examples/Example8/index.md

 {{% /tab %}}
 {{< /tabs >}}

 The finite element mesh is generated using the `block3D` command.
-The number of nodes in the local $x$-direction of the block is `nx`, the number of nodes in the local $y$-direction of the block is `ny` and the number of nodes in the local $z$-direction of the block is `nz`.
-The `block3D` generation nodes `{1,2,3,4,5,6,7,8}` are prescribed to define the three dimensional domain of the beam, which is of size
+The first three arguments, `nx`, `ny`, and `nz` specify the number of nodes to be generated in the $x$, $y$, and $z$ directions.
-$2 \times 2 \times 10$.
+For this example a mesh of $2 \times 2 \times 10$ elements is produced.
+The next two arguments specify from where to begin generating element and node tags.
+The sixth argument `element` is a string which selects the type of element to be generated, and the seventh argument `eleArgs` is a [tuple](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences) of arguments to be passed to each element that is created.
+The final argument of the `block3D` command is a block specifying the location of up to 8 reference nodes.

 {{< tabs tabTotal="2" >}}
 {{% tab name="Tcl" %}}